The Blue Max: Stunt flying

 The "death-trap" monoplane at the end of the film, known as the "Adler" (German for eagle) in the novel, may have been inspired by the Fokker E.V, which was a late-war monoplane design which did indeed rapidly gather a reputation for poor construction of the wing, resulting in several crashes before being modified and re-designated the Fokker D.VIII.
-In the film it is portrayed by Patrick Lindsay's Morane 230 Parasol trainer, with a faired-over front seat to simulate a monoplane fighter visually.
+In the film it is portrayed by Patrick Lindsay's Morane-Saulnier MS.230 Parasol trainer, with a faired-over front seat to simulate a monoplane fighter visually.

 The depictions of aerial combat in the film are particularly realistic.
 The aircraft ground scenes were shot at Weston Aerodrome near Dublin (which should not be confused with RAF Weston-on-the-Green, England).

-Pilots from the Irish Air Corps helped recreate the live dog-fight scenes, supported by number of civilians, including former Air Transport Auxiliary pilot Joan Hughes, who flew one of the Pfalz replicas, Charles Boddington and Derek Piggott.
+Pilots from the Irish Air Corps helped recreate the live dog-fight scenes, supported by a number of civilians, including former Air Transport Auxiliary pilot Joan Hughes, who flew one of the Pfalz replicas, Charles Boddington and Derek Piggott.
 Piggott was the only pilot willing to fly beneath the spans of a bridge.
-Taking the role of both German pilots and with multiple takes from contrasting camera angles, he ended up flying 15 times under the wide span of the Carrickabrack Railway Viaduct in Fermoy, County Cork, Ireland, and 17 times under the narrower span.
+Taking the role of both German pilots and with multiple takes from contrasting camera angles, he ended up flying 15 times under the wide span of the 19th-century Carrickabrack Railway Viaduct in Fermoy, County Cork, Ireland, and 17 times under the narrower span.
 The two Fokker Dr.I triplane replicas had about 4 ft of clearance on each side when passing through the narrower span.
 He was able to fly through the arch reliably by aligning two scaffolding poles, one in the river and one on the far bank.
 Just before the scenes of flying beneath the bridge, one of the Triplanes executes what could be considered a near-perfect barrel roll as seen from aft of the two Dr.Is used for the scene.
 Off screen, actor George Peppard flew one of the Pfalz used in the movie.